 Bahama Hand Prints, which is quickly becoming an iconic brand in the Bahamas, has three locations.
-Luckily for you, one of them is in Governor’s Harbour, just up from Norma’s Gift Shop.
+Luckily for you, one of them is in Governor’s Harbour, just across from Norma’s Gift Shop.
 When you’re driving into town from the North, you can’t miss seeing their whimsical sign.

 They stock a range of high-end men and womenswear, including button-down shirts, sundresses and swim shorts, as well as home decor and hand-designed fabrics.
 They also have adorable beach bags and pouches to help you keep your vacation items organized and stylish.

 I highly recommend popping into Bahama Hand Prints to pick up some fashionable items you’ll be eager to show off when you head back home!